CDEIUK/pets-adoption-guide/src/README.md

-# PETs use case repository and adoption guide source
+# PETs adoption guide source

-This folder contains all of the source for the repository including:
+This folder contains all of the source for the adoption guide including:

 - `site/`: Contains the source code for the website.
-See `site/README.md` for more details.

 ## Development